If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 If you’re a web designer, developer or agency, you could create an ‘Even More Managed’ Managed Hosting package.
 Your package could be a ‘one stop shop’ for a website or websites: web design, content updates, bug fixing, SEO, PPC etc., all packaged in to single package (or packages) on cloud VPS hosting that you manage.

 This kind of package would be ideal for a small business owner who has little interest in online marketing and wants a simple, ‘set and forget’ option.

 Looking for more inspiration?
-You can see how we present our Unmanaged VPS and Managed Hosting.
-There are many other companies to take inspiration from: we’re just one example and not intended for replication.
-Please ?.
+You can see how we present our Self Managed VPS and Managed Cloud Hosting.
+There are many other companies to take inspiration from: we’re just one example and not intended for replication. 🙂

 If you’d like somewhere to start, a Reseller account at 20i includes ‘white-label’ marketing copy that you’ve free to use.
 We’d recommend that you edit this to suit your brand, products and target market.

 As a 20i Reseller, you discounted ‘wholesale rates’ on virtual machines, so there are profits to be made.
 If you create packages with different bundles of features, you can present a range of different options.

 You should present virtual private servers – especially Managed Cloud Hosting – as ‘premium’ products.
 They give your customers an extra step on the upgrade path.
 If they have a growing site, VPS are a way to ensure that they continue to host with you.

 It’s true that a VPS might not be best value for all sites.
 For example, a small blog with low traffic may not get a huge benefit from being on a VPS.
 However, that doesn’t mean that you shouldn’t present it to a potential client as an option.

 For one, it may help your customer appreciate the value of your shared hosting.
 It’s better to make a sale than no sale, even if it’s not a VPS sale!